 Phase 1: DIRECT NATIONAL ECONOMY

 Oil, Iron, and Other Strategic Resources (OSR) are calculated for all territories controlled by each player.
 Even though this phase results in three different totals per player (instead of Axis & Allies’ single total of IPC’s), it is still quite easy because the relevant numbers are not listed only on the game’s board, as in Axis & Allies.
-Instead, War Room lists all resources total on a set of cards (one card for each specific territory controlled by the relevant player)
+Instead, War Room lists all resources totaled on a set of cards (one card for each specific territory controlled by the relevant player).

 Phase 2: STRATEGIC PLANNING

 Players secretly discuss plans with their allies.
 (C’mon, what gamer doesn’t like hatching plots against their rivals, and conspiring with their cohorts?)
 Each player’s orders for Phases 3 and 4 are written down in advance.
-They also spend Oil to bid on the upcoming turn order.
+Players also spend Oil to bid on the upcoming turn order.

 Phase 3: MOVEMENT OPS

 Players execute their move orders written in the previous phase (assuming those moves turn out to be possible).
 And if, by sabotage or mistake, those moves end up being impossible, well, then . . . they can’t be done, can they?